Skip to main content

 Do all lenders charge arrangement fees?

-If you have to pay for this service, it’s typically around £300, however, many lenders will offer free legal services as an incentive to remortgage with them.
-Bear in mind, however, that you won’t have a choice of solicitors in this case, and will have to use lender selected legal services.
+Fees are typically around £300, however, many lenders offer free legal services as an incentive to remortgage with them.
+Bear in mind, however, that this means you won’t have a choice of solicitors and will have to lender preferred legal services.

-It’s also worth noting that free legal fee offers don’t typically apply if you’re adding or removing someone from the title deeds during the remortgage process.
+Important: Free legal fee offers don’t typically apply if you’re adding or removing someone to/from the title deeds during the remortgage process.

 Valuation fee

-Your new lender will need to carry out a valuation of your home before they are able to offer you a mortgage with them, as it will help them determine the level of equity you hold in your property, and therefore the interest rates that you will qualify for.
+Your new lender will need to carry out a valuation of your home before they can offer you a mortgage with them.
+The current value helps them to determine the equity you hold, and therefore the interest rate that you qualify for.

-Costs vary depending on the surveyor firm used and the size of your home, but are usually in the region of £300-£500.
+Fees vary depending on the surveyors used and the size of your home, but are usually in the region of £300-£500.
 For larger or more unusual properties this could be as high as £1500, however.

-Again, this type of fee is something that you will often see offered for free when you remortgage, as an incentive to choose that particular lender.
+Again, valuation fees are often offered for free when you remortgage, as an incentive to choose that particular lender.

 Booking fees